buildsec/frsca/examples/cosign/README.md

 # Only if a cluster is needed.
 make setup-minikube

+# Use the built-in registry, or replace with your own local registry
+export REGISTRY=registry.registry

 # Setup FRSCA environment
 make setup-frsca

+# if using the built-in registry, run the proxy in the background or another window
+make registry-proxy >/dev/null &

 # Run a new pipeline.
 make example-cosign